Richard Wagner: Early career and marriage (1833–1842)

-In 1833, Wagner's brother Albert managed to obtain for him a position as choirmaster at the theatre in Würzburg.
+In 1833, Wagner's brother Albert managed to obtain for him a position as choirmaster at the Theatre Würzburg.
 In the same year, at the age of 20, Wagner composed his first complete opera, Die Feen (The Fairies).
 This work, which imitated the style of Weber, went unproduced until half a century later, when it was premiered in Munich shortly after the composer's death in 1883.

 Having returned to Leipzig in 1834, Wagner held a brief appointment as musical director at the opera house in Magdeburg during which he wrote Das Liebesverbot (The Ban on Love), based on Shakespeare's Measure for Measure.
 This was staged at Magdeburg in 1836 but closed before the second performance; this, together with the financial collapse of the theatre company employing him, left the composer in bankruptcy.
-Wagner had fallen for one of the leading ladies at Magdeburg, the actress Christine Wilhelmine "Minna" Planer and after the disaster of Das Liebesverbot he followed her to Königsberg, where she helped him to get an engagement at the theatre.
+Wagner had fallen for one of the leading ladies at Magdeburg, the actress Christine Wilhelmine "Minna" Planer, and after the disaster of Das Liebesverbot he followed her to Königsberg, where she helped him to get an engagement at the theatre.

 The two married in Tragheim Church on 24 November 1836.
-In May 1837, Minna left Wagner for another man, and this was but only the first débâcle of a tempestuous marriage.
+In May 1837, Minna left Wagner for another man, and this was only the first débâcle of a tempestuous marriage.
 In June 1837, Wagner moved to Riga (then in the Russian Empire), where he became music director of the local opera; having in this capacity engaged Minna's sister Amalie (also a singer) for the theatre, he presently resumed relations with Minna during 1838.

 By 1839, the couple had amassed such large debts that they fled Riga on the run from creditors.
-Debts would plague Wagner for most of his life.
-Initially they took a stormy sea passage to London, from which Wagner drew the inspiration for his opera Der fliegende Holländer (The Flying Dutchman), with a plot based on a sketch by Heinrich Heine.
+Debts plagued Wagner for most of his life.
+Initially the pair took a stormy sea passage to London, from which Wagner drew the inspiration for his opera Der fliegende Holländer (The Flying Dutchman), with a plot based on a sketch by Heinrich Heine.

 The Wagners settled in Paris in September 1839 and stayed there until 1842.
+During these years, Wagner is believed to have attended François Delsarte's "Cours d'esthétique appliquée," which arguably influenced his aesthetic writings and compositional style.
 Wagner made a scant living by writing articles and short novelettes such as A pilgrimage to Beethoven, which sketched his growing concept of "music drama", and An end in Paris, where he depicts his own miseries as a German musician in the French metropolis.
 He also provided arrangements of operas by other composers, largely on behalf of the Schlesinger publishing house.
 During this stay he completed his third and fourth operas Rienzi and Der fliegende Holländer.